sssundar/play/README.md

 # free play

-## Arduinos, Electronics, Assembly, and C
+## Arduinos, Electronics
 #### Status: ongoing
-###### Low-level programming exercises in C following c.learncodethehardway.org.
-Writing malloc following the Caltech CS24 homeworks from 2014.
-Interfacing with IMUs and such using Arduinos and assembly to learn about modern sensing elements, and associated circuitry.
+###### Interfacing with IMUs and such using Arduinos and assembly to learn about modern sensing elements, and associated circuitry.

 ## Visualizing Probability
 #### Status: on hold